Sanofi buys U.S. animal vaccine firm

+BRIEF-J&J Spokesperson says study enrollment in Niraparib is on temporary hold, anticipates re-opening enrollment soon

+* J&J Spokesperson says study enrollment in Niraparib is on temporary hold & co anticipates re-opening enrollment soon

-PARIS French drugmaker Sanofi (SASY.PA) on Monday it has acquired Newport Laboratories, a privately held U.S. specialist in swine and bovine vaccines, to bolster its animal health unit Merial.
+PARIS, April 2 French drugmaker Sanofi on Monday it has acquired Newport Laboratories, a privately held U.S. specialist in swine and bovine vaccines, to bolster its animal health unit Merial.

 No financial details were given.